An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Here are some of the most common requirements for car rentals in Romania:

-• A credit car to make the payment and hold a deposit (just in case something happens to the car).
+- A credit card to make the payment and hold a deposit (just in case something happens to the car).

-• For US citizens, you must have an international driving permit (IDP) as well as a valid US drivers’ license to rent a car in Romania.
-However, it is not unheard of to rent a car without an IDP if you only have your driver’s license.
+- For US citizens, you must have an international driving permit (IDP) as well as a valid US drivers’ license to rent a car in Romania.
+However, I heard of car rental agencies that let you rent a car without an IDP.
+You can get an IDP from the official AAA site here.

 Looking for a reliable rental car company in Romania?